Rasshua/Transferring-WP-site-to-new-hosting/README.md

 ![Site_Dir](https://github.com/Rasshua/Transferring-WP-site-to-new-hosting/blob/main/assets/site-dir.png)

 It depence on the hosting provider, and it must be described in the hosting documentation.
-My hoster uses the directory "pinlic_html" as WP site root.
+My hoster uses the directory "public_html" as WP site root.

 Switch to the WP site directory on the host server:
 ```console